SAP

 With the proposal approved by design leads, I built the Data Token in Figma, accounting for multiple variants, theming support, minimum touch targets, and keyboard navigation.

-OPTION A: EXHAUSTIVE VARIANT MATRIX
+OPTION 1: EXHAUSTIVE VARIANT MATRIX

 One approach was to map each token configuration to a separate variant.